Georg Forster: Legacy

 After Forster's death, his works were mostly forgotten, except in professional circles.
 This was partly due to his involvement in the French revolution.
 However, his reception changed with the politics of the times, with different periods focusing on different parts of his work.
 In the period of rising nationalism after the Napoleonic era he was regarded in Germany as a "traitor to his country", overshadowing his work as an author and scientist.
 This attitude rose even though the philosopher Karl Wilhelm Friedrich Schlegel wrote about Forster at the beginning of the 19th century:

 Some interest in Forster's life and revolutionary actions was revived in the context of the liberal sentiments leading up to the 1848 revolution.
 But he was largely forgotten in the Germany of Wilhelm II and more so in Nazi Germany, where interest in Forster was limited to his stance on Poland from his private letters.
 Interest in Forster resumed in the 1960s in East Germany, where he was interpreted as a champion of class struggle.
 The GDR research station in Antarctica that was opened on 25 October 1987, was named after him.
-In West Germany, the search for democratic traditions in German history also lead to a more diversified picture of him in the 1970s.
+In West Germany, the search for democratic traditions in German history also led to a more diversified picture of him in the 1970s.
 The Alexander von Humboldt foundation named a scholarship program for foreign scholars from developing countries after him.
 His reputation as one of the first and most outstanding German ethnologists is indisputable, and his works are seen as crucial in the development of ethnology in Germany into a separate branch of science.

 The ethnographical items collected by Georg and Johann Reinhold Forster are now presented as the Cook-Forster-Sammlung (Cook–Forster Collection) in the Sammlung für Völkerkunde anthropological collection in Göttingen.
 Another collection of items collected by the Forsters is on display at the Pitt Rivers Museum in Oxford.